IngmarBitter/defenders/md/MidActsDispensationalism.md

 !!!
    10 This is love: not that we loved God, but that he loved us and sent his Son as an **atoning sacrifice for our sins**.

-OSH: John clearly was aware and even taught that Jesus died to atone for believers' sin-guilt.
+* OSH: John clearly was aware and even taught that Jesus died to atone for believers' sin-guilt.
+Therefore, John's gospel and Paul's gospel are the same.

-MAD: This was written after the Jews failed the new covenant with God.
+* MAD: ???
+This was written after the Jews failed the new covenant with God.
 So God terminated it, and now everyone, even the Jews are in the dispensation of grace.
-=> OSH: but then we should include the books after Philemon into those that apply to us today.
+  * => OSH: but then we should include the books after Philemon into those that apply to us today.
-=> MAD: no, only up to Philemon is for us
+    * => MAD: no, only up to Philemon is for us
-=> OSH: then your initial interpretation of this verse does not make sense
+      * => OSH: then your initial interpretation of this verse does not make sense

 Matthew 26:28 Jesus's blood is what forgives sin
 ------------------------------------------------